dataArtisans/cascading-flink/README.md

 The **Cascading Connector for Apache Flink** enables you to execute Cascading flows on Apache Flink.
 Using this connector, your Cascading flows will benefit from Flink's runtime features such as its pipelined data shuffles and its efficient and robust in-memory operators.

+**Please report any problems with the Cascading on Flink Connector by opening an [issue](https://github.com/dataArtisans/cascading-flink/issues).**

 ## Features & Limitations ##

 The Cascading Connector for Apache Flink supports most Cascading and Flink features.